neerajvashistha/be-2/README.md

 # be-2

-This repo contains CL-3 codes any one  in developing and doing may contribute to this repo.
+This repo contains CL-3 codes, any one developing may contribute to this repo.